Preface

 }

-Fantastic!
+Excellent!
 With this setup, users can seamlessly interact with our API using natural language.
-Moreover, we can prompt for multiple values, enabling the creation of an entire workout schedule effortlessly.
+Moreover, we can prompt for multiple values, enabling the creation of entire workout schedules effortlessly.
 In the upcoming section, we’ll focus on parsing the returned arguments and leveraging them to trigger our API, further enhancing the functionality and usability of our system.
-Stay tuned for the next part!
+Stay tuned for the next installment!